 You can do this virtually also… 👇🏼

 “I made bags of regular jelly beans and wrote a note on each one “Try if you Dare”.
 Most of them thought they were bamboozled jelly beans and swore they had the nasty ones.
 One poor girl was upset because she didn’t “get” any nasty ones.
-Talk about the power of suggestion. ~ Julie T.
+Talk about the power of suggestion.”

 “At my old school, the whole grade level had a “foot doctor” skit.
 We told the kids a foot doctor was coming to examine everyone’s feet (kinda like the hearing/vision tests they do).
-We had an elaborate script to read about how to put your feet up on the desk, take their shoes off, clean their feet a very specific way, etc. It was so silly and hard not to laugh, the kids loved how ridiculous it was.” ~ Jessica H.
+We had an elaborate script to read about how to put our feet up on the desk, take our shoes off, clean our feet in a very specific way, etc. It was so silly and hard not to laugh, the kids loved how ridiculous it was.” -Jessica H.

 “I put a fake tarantula in our ceiling light.
-I put an upside-down styrofoam cup on the table and wrote on it, “DONT LIFT!
+I put an upside-down styrofoam cup on the table and wrote on it, “DON’T LIFT!
 SPIDER TRAPPED!”, and then broke off a few pieces of the cup to look like it escaped!
 They all wondered where it went.
-One kid finally saw the silhouette of it in the florescent light above him and freaked out!” ~ Laura A.
+One kid finally saw the silhouette of it in the fluorescent light above him and freaked out!”

 Or… for a staff prank 😉

 “I also go into the bathrooms and unroll the toilet paper a little way and draw a black spider with a Sharpie…and then roll it back up again!!”

 “I told my kids that we were having a flood drill.
 They are used to tornado drills, fire drills, etc. I had them take off their shoes and socks, roll up their pants and sit up on top of their tables.
 Lol”